cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 # Characteristics of Network Digital Twin  {#def}

-So far, there is no standard definition for characteristic of "network digital twin" within the networking industry.
-This document introduces five key elements (i.e., data, models, mapping, interfaces, and logic) to characterize the Network Digital Twin and its use.
+So far, there is no unified definition for characteristic of "network digital twin" within the networking industry.
+Referring to the characteristics of Digital Twins in other industries and the characteristics of networking itself, this document introduces five key elements (i.e., data, models, mapping, interfaces, and logic) to characterize the Network Digital Twin and its use, as shown in {{kelem}}.
 These five elements can be integrated into a network management system to analyze, diagnose, emulate, and control the real network.
 To that aim, a real-time and interactive mapping is required between the real network and its virtual twin network.
 Whether a Network Digital Twin supports all or a subset of the functions above (i.e., analyze, diagnose, emulate, and control) is use case and deployment-specific.

-Referring to the characteristics of Digital Twins in other industries and the characteristics of networking itself, the Network Digital Twin and its use should involve at least five key elements: data, mapping, models, interfaces, and logic, as shown in {{kelem}}.
-The first four elements together provide the information to the applications or architectural entities that consumes it in the service of analysis, diagnosis, or control.

 ~~~~
 +-------------------------------------------------+